build-on-aws/content/posts/working-with-your-live-data-using-langchain/index.md

 ## Conclusion

-Thank you for joining me on this journey where you gained the skills necessary to keep conversation with LLMs with consistent and engage in a natural dialogue using the memories module of [Langchain](https://www.langchain.com/), using the Amazon Bedrock API to invoke LLMs models and storing memory: history of conversations in an Amazon DynamoDB.
+Thank you for joining me on this journey, in which you gained the skills to maintain a coherent conversation with the LLMs and engage in a natural dialogue using the [Langchain](https://www.langchain.com/) memory module, using the Amazon Bedrock API to invoke LLMs models and storing memory: history of conversations in an Amazon DynamoDB.

 Some links for you to continue learning and building: